Laguna Guides Training- Spring 2020

 Location: Primarily at the Laguna Environmental Center but also on the trails.

 Experience & Qualifications: A 30-hour training course is offered every other year in the spring.(Next course begins March 2020.)
 In the meantime, we encourage you to attend our Laguna Greeter Training.

 The Laguna Guides training program prepares volunteers to lead walks, activities and tours on Laguna trails and at the Laguna Environmental Center.
-Guides also host events at the Center, and help manage Great Blue Heron Hall during public education talks, classes and workshops.
+Guides also host events at the Center, and help manage Heron Hall during public education talks, classes and workshops.
 Training classes are focused on the natural environment and cultural history of the Laguna, and how to create dynamic visitor experiences.
-The course fee is $90.
-Payments can be made in installments and partial scholarships are available.
+Trainees receive a binder with reading and reference material that is closely tied with the theme of each classroom session.
+The training course fee is $90.
+Partial scholarships are available..